MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     phpcs -n -p . --standard=PHPCompatibility --runtime-set testVersion 7.0-
     ```
 - jquery migrate was used to update fotorama to the jquery version 3.5.1 that is currently used by WordPress.
 Some js code raises the "add passive event listener warning" which doesn't interfere the execution.
 - leaflet-elevation and d3.js: I only managed to have leaflet-elevation running with V5.x of d3.js and not with 6.x.
 This causes too many error messages.
 Hopefully raruto will fix that in a later version of leaflet-elevation.
+Hi did so now, but my code is not compatible.
+So, I keep d3.js with V5.16.0.

 # Changelog